-On 28 February 2019, the Government made legislation for the financial services contracts regime (FSCR) will enable firms who do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.
+The financial services contracts regime (FSCR) will enable firms who do not enter the temporary permissions regime (TPR) to wind down their UK business in an orderly fashion.

-The FSCR will automatically apply to EEA passporting firms that do not notify us that they wish to enter the temporary permissions regime, but have pre-existing contracts in the UK which would need a permission to service.
+The FSCR will automatically apply to EEA passporting firms that do not notify us that they wish to enter the TPR, but have pre-existing contracts in the UK which would need a permission to service.
 The FSCR will be time limited depending on the type of regulated activity being performed: it will apply for a maximum of 15 years for insurance contracts and 5 years for all other contracts.
 The Treasury can extend these periods, if necessary, based on a joint assessment by us and the PRA.
 Firms in the FSCR will have to keep authorisation in their home state and must notify us if their authorisation is cancelled or varied.

-The FSCR will provide two discrete mechanisms:
+The FSCR will provide 2 discrete mechanisms: